-The Fire Department strives to provide the citizens and visitors of Mountain Home with a quick and efficient response to calls for Fire Suppression, Emergency Medical Services, Hazardous Materials Containment, and any situation that will minimize loss of life and/or property.
+The Fire Department strives to provide the citizens and visitors of Mountain Home with a quick and efficient response to calls for Fire Suppression, Emergency Medical Services, and any situation that will minimize loss of life and/or property.

 About Our Department

 The Mtn.
-Home Fire Department is a combination Career / Volunteer department led by Chief Ken Williams.
-The department consist of 26 career firefighters, 1 secretary, and 10 paid-per-call "volunteer" firefighters.
+Home Fire Department is a combination Career / Volunteer department led by Chief Kris Quick.
+The department consist of 26 career firefighters, 1 secretary, and 12 paid-per-call "volunteer" firefighters.
 The Fire Department provides Fire / Rescue services to the citizens of Mtn.
 Home and to the Mtn.
 Home Rural Fire District out of 2 manned stations and 1 reserve station, operating 5 Pumpers, 1 102' Platform, 1 75' Quint, 1 Heavy Rescue, 1 Mobile Command Center, 1 Confined space / Trench Rescue trailer, 2 Tankers, 1 Mobile Cascade Unit, 1 Brush Truck and 4 Support Vehicles.

 Mtn.
-Home Fire / Rescue is 1 of 11 departments in Arkansas to have a class 3 ISO rating.
+Home Fire / Rescue has a class 3 ISO rating.
 The new rating will lower the insurance rates for residents and businesses of Mountain Home.
 For those living outside the city in the Mtn.
-Home Fire District, then you will receive a class 3 if you live within 5 miles of a fire station.
+Home Fire District, then you will receive a class 4 if you live within 5 miles of a fire station.

 1st Responder to Medical Emergencies